vishplease/anonymous-doc-viewer/README.md

 2. **Set the Document URL**

-   Open `main.py` (or this script), and change the value of `doc_url` at the top to the document you want to simulate views on:
+   Open `google_doc_viewers.py`, and change the value of `doc_url` at the top to the document you want to simulate views on:

    ```python
    doc_url = "https://docs.google.com/document/your-doc-id/edit"